Macau Lifestyle

 Arthur de Villepin- Macau Lifestyle 0

-In this modern and evolving age of artworks, Arthur believes that creative forces can have a life-changing impact on a person’s life.
+In this modern and evolving age of artworks, Arthur de Villepin believes that creative forces can have a life-changing impact on a person’s life.
 As he shares his stories, he reveals what goes into the perception and purchase of art.
-He explains that, when it comes to art, it’s important to take your time, to get to know the artist, ask questions, and dig deep inside your mind and heart.
+He explains that when it comes to art, it’s important to take your time, get to know the artist, ask questions, and dig deep inside your mind and heart.

 Can you tell our readers a little bit about yourself and your background?

 I’ve been here in Hong Kong for about eight years.
-I’m 29 years old and I lived in different parts of the world.
-I was born in America, lived in India and came back to France at the age of seven.
-I studied in UK’s Bath University and after my internship in Hong Kong, I fell in love with the city and moved back as soon as I could, and I have lived here since then.
-I became an entrepreneur soon after.
-I had the desire and motivation to start to my own company in wine and art.
+I’ve lived in different parts of the world–born in America, lived in India and came back to France at the age of seven.
+I studied in the UK’s University of Bath and after my internship in Hong Kong, I fell in love with the city and moved back as soon as I could, and I have lived here since.
+I became an entrepreneur soon after with the desire and motivation to start to my own company in wine and art.
 With this company, I wanted to be the bridge between Europe and Asia, and bring together the best of the region and promote it, whether it was lifestyle or art.

 Where did your interest in art stem from?
 Did you always know you wanted to be involved in the art world?